-Batons shall be positioned in line parallel to the start line, and so that a "perpendicular line" between any two adjacent competitors shall pass approximately through a baton.
+Batons shall be positioned in line parallel to the start line, and so that a "perpendicular line" between any two adjacent competitors shall pass approximately through the base of the baton.
+In other words, batons are aligned on the baton line equidistant between adjacent competitors.

-Beach flags (batons): See Section 10 - Facility and Equipment Standards.

-Shorts and shirts, which comply with team uniform requirements, may be worn at the competitors' discretion
+Beach flags (batons): See Section 10 - Facility and Equipment Standards and Scrutineering Procedures.
+Shorts and shirts, which comply with team uniform requirements, may be worn at the competitors' discretion.